 A Tennessee Non-Compete Agreement is a contract used to protect trade secrets and confidential information from being shared outside of your company.
 Non-compete agreements can also be used to retain existing customers or protect an employer’s investment in specialized training.

-Is a Non-Compete Agreement Legally Enforceable in Tennessee?
+Legally Enforceable in Tennessee?

 Non-compete agreements, sometimes called covenants not to compete, are disfavored in Tennessee and will be interpreted strictly in favor of the employee.
 However, courts have ruled that it can be enforced when the agreement contains reasonable restrictions.